-A confirmed Lyme disease endemic area is defined as a locality where active surveillance has detected i) reproducing populations of the tick vector as confirmed by the presence of all three stages (larva, nymph and adult) on resident animals or in the environment for at least 2 consecutive years; and ii) the agent of Lyme disease (B. burgdorferi) has been detected in ticks and/or wild animal hosts collected from the locality by culture, molecular methods (specific PCR), or immunofluorescent antibody staining (IFA).
+A confirmed Lyme disease endemic area is defined as a locality where active field surveillance has detected i) reproducing populations of the tick vector as confirmed by the presence of all three stages (larva, nymph and adult) on resident animals or in the environment for at least 2 consecutive years; and ii) the agent of Lyme disease (B. burgdorferi) has been detected in ticks and/or wild animal hosts collected from the locality by culture, molecular methods (specific PCR), or immunofluorescent antibody staining (IFA) (Health Canada 1991).

 A suspected Lyme disease endemic area is a locality where active field surveillance has revealed the presence of multiple ticks at one or more visits, suggesting that the tick vector is becoming established, and where B. burgdorferi has been detected in ticks or animals collected from the site.